-The day is drawing near, and every second counts.
+The day is drawing near and every second counts.
 Planning for your wedding is a big undertaking.
-We want to help your planning go much more smoothly.
+We want to help your planning go as smoothly as possible.
 If your wedding has a country or western theme, then this is the article for you to read.

 Decision 1: Choose the Stage

 The first decision to make is regarding the venue.
 A country wedding in a ritzy motel might work, but it probably won’t set the stage as well as a barn, lodge, or outdoor area.
 Choose a rustic location that will set the mood the instant your guests arrive.
 Country weddings are usually inspired by nature, so finding a place that compliments your color scheme and style is essential.

 - Tip: If you happen to know someone with a barn or a big yard or field, consider approaching them about using their property.
 This could save you money on rental fees, and you’ll most likely have much more freedom with your decorating.

 Choose a color scheme that reflects your rustic style.
 Western weddings are influenced by nature and a rustic way of life.
 Consider choosing an earthy tone for the base and then accent with a bright hue.
 For example, select a simple brown cowboy boot for your bridesmaids, and pair it with a rich purple or vibrant orange.